scinode/scinode-editor/docs/source/interface/sidebar/index.rst

    The Sidebar of Scinode Editor.

-Here are the panels of Beautiful Atoms.
+Here are the panels of Scinode.

 .. toctree::
    :maxdepth: 1